 An additional batch of $10^4$ angles is randomly generated from the uniform distribution on $[0,180]$.
 We refer to this set of projections as the \emph{learned dataset}.
-The stabilizer parameter $\delta$, used to compute the infinitesimal parameters $\varepsilon(x)$ as defined in Eq.~\ref{parametroepsilon}, is fixed at $\delta = 1$.

-In the proposed model, the reconstruction is studied under additive noise of magnitude $20\%$.
-Let $X$ denote the image to be reconstructed, represented as a $d \times d$ array.
-The noisy observation is then defined as
+In the proposed model, the reconstruction problem is analyzed under additive noise with magnitude $20\%$.
+Let $X \in \mathbb{R}^{d \times d}$ denote the image to be reconstructed.
+The corresponding noisy observation is defined as

-where $Z$ is a $d \times d$ matrix with independent entries uniformly distributed on $[0,1]$.
+where $Z \in \mathbb{R}^{d \times d}$ is a random matrix whose entries are independent and identically distributed according to the uniform distribution on $[0,1]$.

-We compare the proposed methodology with a feed-forward neural network trained via gradient descent and with cubic spline interpolation.
-The neural network has $10$ hidden layers, taking the projection angle as input and producing the corresponding projection as output.
-Training is performed on the \emph{training dataset}, and inference on the \emph{learned dataset} generates sinograms from both the neural network and the cubic spline interpolation.
-These sinograms are then used to reconstruct the tomographic image with the Filtered Back Projection (FBP) algorithm.
-All numerical implementations were written in \textsc{Matlab}, and the code is available in the GitHub repository \cite{codigoCT}.
+We compare the proposed methodology with several baseline approaches, including a feed-forward neural network trained via gradient descent, cubic spline interpolation, Gaussian process regression, and a radial basis function network.
+These methods are selected to provide a comprehensive comparison with our approach.

+The neural network consists of $10$ hidden layers.
+In all comparative algorithms, the projection angle is taken as input and the corresponding projection is produced as output.
+Training is performed on the \emph{training dataset}, while inference on the \emph{learned dataset} is used to generate sinograms for all methods under comparison.

+The resulting sinograms are then used to reconstruct the tomographic image using the Filtered Back Projection (FBP) algorithm.
+All numerical implementations were carried out in \textsc{Matlab}, and the code is publicly available in the GitHub repository~\cite{codigoCT}.